DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-06-30-service-iterations-claim-window-1-public-beta.md

 ## Remove claim window selection

 Previously, support users were required to select a claim window when onboarding schools.
-After complaints were received from users about being unable to make claims, it was found that onboarding had been done to the incorrect claim window.
+After some users reported that they couldn’t submit claims, it was found that onboarding had been done to the incorrect claim window.

 Several approaches were considered to improve understanding in this area.
 However, it was ultimately decided that there was no clear need for support users to select a claim window when onboarding schools, as onboarding should only occur for the current claim window.